usamaroman/music_room/README.md

 # Music Room
-## Application for collabarative music listening for people
+## Application for collaborative music listening for people